Australia

 Yeppoon

 Just under 40 minutes’ drive from Rockhampton sits Yeppoon, a stunning coastal town along the Capricorn Coast.
-Full of beach-chic boutiques, murals, and op shops, there’s plenty to keep you entertained before your feet even hit the sand.
+Full of beach-chic boutiques, murals and op shops, there’s plenty to keep you entertained before your feet even hit the sand.
 But once the waves start calling, hit the water and see if you can spot a dugong hiding amongst the seagrass, or wait ‘til the tide heads out to explore the caves and rock pools.
-The town even has its own lagoon, complete with a beachside infinity pool, and if you can get up early, it’s a stunning spot to catch the sunrise.
-Boasting delicious tropical produce and fresh seafood, Yeppoon is an idyllic introduction to beachside living—so good luck dragging yourself home.
+The town even has its own lagoon, complete with a beachside infinity pool, and if you're an early bird like I am, it’s a stunning spot to catch the sunrise.
+Boasting delicious tropical produce and fresh seafood, Yeppoon is an idyllic introduction to beachside living, so good luck dragging yourself home.

 Bowen

-If you haven’t heard of Bowen, it’s probably because the name has been lost to whispered declarations of awe and wonder over the peninsula’s most popular attraction—Horseshoe Bay.
-The iconic beach is regularly listed as one of the best in Australia (no surprises there, it is in Queensland) thanks to its two granite outcrops which provide perfect conditions for snorkelling just a short swim away from the beach.
+If you haven’t heard of Bowen, it’s probably because the name has been lost to whispered declarations of awe and wonder over the peninsula’s most popular attraction: Horseshoe Bay.
+The iconic beach is regularly listed as one of the best in Australia (no surprises there, it is in Queensland after all) thanks to its two granite outcrops which provide perfect conditions for snorkelling just a short swim away from the beach.
 Of course, Bowen’s other beaches aren’t anything to sniff at either.
 The calm, azure waters of Gray’s Bay make canoeing and paddle boarding a breeze, and the secluded Murray’s Bay is an excellent fishing spot.
-If you’re a fan of the Big Pineapple, you can tick off a visit to another of Australia’s ridiculously-oversized fruit structures by checking out the Big Bowen Mango.
+If you’re a fan of ridiculously-oversized fruit, I'd recommend checking out the Big Bowen Mango.
 Even better, bite into a real one while you’re there.

 Image Credit: Tourism and Events Queensland, Destination NSW, Visit Victoria, Getty